 If you want to add someone to the lease, the individual must complete a rental application and be successfully screened before moving into the property.
 There is an application fee of $50 per adult, and a lease amendment fee of $200 for coordinating and administratively amending the lease to add a roommate.

 Security deposits are collected as “security” for the property.
 Reimbursements to departing roommates are handled by the remaining tenants.
 No portion of the security deposit will be refunded individually by WrightDavis Property Management.
 All security deposits will be dispersed only at the end of the tenancy.

 Rent payments are due and collected on the first of the month.
 Late fees will apply for rents not received by the 3rd of the month..
 Late payments becomes part of your rental payment history, which can follow you as you move to a new location, or purchase a property.
 Without prompt communication with your property manager after a “Late” payment, an eviction process could commence at any time.
 The tenant will be held responsible for all Eviction, court filing, attorney, and collection costs resulting from late payments.

 Yes, if resident damage or neglect causes the maintenance problem, you will be charged for it.
 Also, you can be billed for a service call if you miss a scheduled appointment with one of our maintenance contractors.
-For your protection, we perform a walk-thru inspection with you on move-in day, and provide you with a signed comprehensive move-in checklist that documents any existing discrepancies in the home.
+For your protection, we perform a walk-thru inspection before you move in, as well as provide you with a comprehensive move-in checklist that documents any existing discrepancies in the home to keep on file.